zakharovnpa/04--devkub-homeworks-/README.md

 # 04--devkub-homeworks-
-For homeworks "mikrisercice" in Netology
+For homeworks "mikriservice" in Netology